securityfirst/tent-content/contents_en/operations/protests/advanced/what-now.md

 [Title]: # (What now?)
 [Order]: # (5)

-Swipe right for this lesson's checklist
+Swipe right for this lesson's checklist.

-Go to the Beginner lesson for advice on covering a protest as a journalist.[Go to Beginner Lesson](umbrella://lesson/protests/0)
+Learn about witnessing protests in [protests beginner](umbrella://lesson/protests/0).

 ### RELATED LESSONS/TOOLS